-So, for better results, proper applications are not just a requirement, but a necessity, with proper dusting that would allow for the particles of the powder to properly stick to the surface to avoid drifting – where the powder gets blow away by either the vacuum cleaner or any slight draught in the house.
+So, for better results, proper applications are not just a requirement, but a necessity, with proper dusting that would allow for the particles of the powder to stick to the surface to avoid drifting properly – where the powder gets blown away by either the vacuum cleaner or any slight draught in the house.

-Therefore, to increase chances of the D.E working, one will need to put the material where the bugs are, and where they frequent, a fact that maybe you do not follow through thoroughly.
+Therefore, to increase the D.E working chances, one will need to put the material where the bugs are and where they frequent, a fact that maybe you do not follow through thoroughly.

-For example, one needs not just put the powder on the edges of the carpet or the edges of the couch on frames of the drawer.
+For example, one needs not just put the powder on the edges of the carpet or the edges of the couch on the drawer’s frames.